kmcelhinney09/phase5_project_tutoring_website_2.0/README.md

 ![Tutee dashboard view](/README_IMAGES/tutee_dashboard.png)

+This project has 10 active models written using Ruby on Rails.
+The models include: user, tutoring_time_slot (to set avaible tutoring sessions), school, subjects, buildings, and rooms (to mangange resources), and finally tutor_slot_sign_up, booked_slot, and tutored_subjects to act as join tables to bring it all together.
+The webiste is desinged to use bcrypt and cookies sessions to authenticate and autherize a user and help them remain logged in even on refresh.

+The front end was built with React and React-bootstrap to create unique dashboards for each roll that allows user to signup to work tutoring sessions and get tutoring, as well as leave notes on what to study.
+The admin dashboards allows for the management of users, school resources, and tutoring with full CRUD operations.

 ## Requirements

 - Ruby 2.7.4
 - NodeJS (v16), and npm
 - Postgresql
+- React-bootstrap for front end css

 ## Setup

+After you clone or fork the repository.

 When you're ready to start building your project, run: